awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

-# Example 1: Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account<a name="crr-walkthrough1"></a>
+# Example 1: Configuring Replication When the Source and Destination Buckets Are Owned by the Same Account<a name="replication-walkthrough1"></a>

-In this example, you set up cross\-region replication \(CRR\) where source and destination buckets are owned by the same AWS accounts\.
+In this example, you set up replication for source and destination buckets that are owned by the same AWS account\.
 Examples are provided for using the Amazon S3 console, the AWS Command Line Interface \(AWS CLI\), and the AWS SDK for Java and AWS SDK for \.NET\.

 **Topics**

-## Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(Console\)<a name="crr-ex1-console"></a>
+## Configure Replication When Buckets Are Owned by the Same Account \(Console\)<a name="replication-ex1-console"></a>

-For step\-by\-step instructions, see [How Do I Add a Cross\-Region Replication \(CRR\) Rule to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-crr.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For step\-by\-step instructions, see [How Do I Add a Replication Rule to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html) in the *Amazon Simple Storage Service Console User Guide*\.
 This topic provides instructions for setting replication configuration when buckets are owned by same and different AWS accounts\.

-## Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(AWS CLI\)<a name="crr-ex1-cli"></a>
+## Configure Replication When Buckets Are Owned by the Same Account \(AWS CLI\)<a name="replication-ex1-cli"></a>

-To set up CRR when the source and destination buckets are owned by the same AWS account with the AWS CLI, you create source and destination buckets, enable versioning on the buckets, create an IAM role that gives Amazon S3 permission to replicate objects, and add the replication configuration to the source bucket\.
+To use the AWS CLI to set up replication when the source and destination buckets are owned by the same AWS account, you create source and destination buckets, enable versioning on the buckets, create an IAM role that gives Amazon S3 permission to replicate objects, and add the replication configuration to the source bucket\.
 To verify your setup, you test it\.

-**To set up CRR replication when source and destination buckets are owned by the same AWS account**
+**To set up replication when source and destination buckets are owned by the same AWS account**

 1. Set a credentials profile for the AWS CLI\.
 In this example, we use the profile name `acctA`\.
 For information about setting credential profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in the *AWS Command Line Interface User Guide*\.
 **Important**
-The profile you use for this exercise must have necessary permissions\.
+The profile you use for this exercise must have the necessary permissions\.
 For example, in the replication configuration, you specify the IAM role that Amazon S3 can assume\.
 You can do this only if the profile you use has the `iam:PassRole` permission\.
 For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.
-If you use an administrator user credentials to create a named profile then you can perform all the tasks\.
+If you use administrator user credentials to create a named profile, you can perform all the tasks\.

 1. Create a *source* bucket and enable versioning on it\.
 The following code creates a *source* bucket in the US East \(N\.
 Virginia\) \(us\-east\-1\) Region\.